US military says aid pier anchored to Gaza beach

 Thursday’s announcement came after a CENTCOM official said Wednesday that hundreds of tonnes of aid were already ready for delivery via the pier, with “thousands of tonnes” more “in the pipeline”.

+Government spokesman Konstantinos Letymbiotis said that “new departures are expected, transporting humanitarian aid including food items, medical supplies, hygiene and temporary shelter”.

+He also confirmed that the United Nations will receive the aid “and coordinate its delivery in Gaza”.

-Britain said late Wednesday that a ship carrying aid had left from the Mediterranean island of Cyprus towards the new pier, carrying an initial nearly 100 tonnes of “shelter coverage kits”.
+Britain meanwhile said its contribution of an initial nearly 100 tonnes of “shelter coverage kits” figured in the first shipment.

-The pier will initially facilitate the delivery of around 90 truckloads of international aid into Gaza each day, the British statement said.
+The pier will initially facilitate the delivery of around 90 truckloads of international aid into Gaza each day, a British statement said late Wednesday.

 It added that the volume of aid would be scaled up to 150 truckloads a day once the pier is fully operational, without providing a clear timeline.

-It also acknowledged that the maritime corridor was “not a replacement for aid being delivered through land routes, which remain the quickest and most effective way of getting much-needed aid into Gaza”.
+The maritime corridor was “not a replacement for aid being delivered through land routes, which remain the quickest and most effective way of getting much-needed aid into Gaza”, the statement said.

 “We know that more is required, particularly via land,” British Prime Minister Rishi Sunak said in the statement.